LIN3S/SymfonyStandard/README.md

 **Section under construction**

 ## Prerequisites
-The above sounds great so, now, to start developing with our Symfony Standard, you need the following requirements:
+The above sounds great so, now, to start developing with our Symfony Standard, you need to meet the following
+requirements:

 1. [PHP][14] 5.4 or higher
 2. [MySQL][15] or [MongoDB][16]